krystenterry/k-Means-Clustering-Project/README.md

 2. **K-Means Algorithm and the Elbow Methodology**
 3. **Summary Statistics**

-With these techniques, I identified the most important shopping groups based on income, age and the mall shopping score and created labels for each of the ideal number of groups.
+With these techniques, I identified the most important shopping groups based on income, age and the mall shopping score and created labels for each of the groups.

 ## Objectives